Electric Bikes > Legal

 4. In the UK the total weight of the bicycle can not exceed 40kg including the batteries

 5. Bikes have to comply with the current UK's pedal cycle standard

 6. The current of the motor must be cut out automatically when brake levers are pulled.

-PLEASE NOTE: There is a number of current issued raised with the Department for Transport DFT regarding the 250W output power.
+PLEASE NOTE: Currently, there is a number of issues raised with the Department for Transport DFT regarding the 250W output power.
 Any news will be updated on this site.